sompuradhruv/IndianSignLanguage/README.md

 Improve model accuracy with a larger and more diverse dataset.
 Implement additional features such as continuous recognition and multi-sign interpretation.
 Expand the application to include other languages or dialects.

+### How to Run
+First download all the files in the repo
+Then run the code.py file to build the model
+Then run the try.py file to capture the image and make predictions